Assistant Investigator

 Other positions

 Nunzia Pastore graduated in Molecular Biology at the University of Naples “Federico II” and did her PhD in Life Sciences with the Open University (UK) and TIGEM.
 She then moved to Baylor College of Medicine in Houston (TX, USA) as a Postdoctoral fellow where she studied the role of transcription factors TFEB and TFE3 in immunity.
-She then became Assistant Professor focusing her research interests on transcriptional regulation in whole-body homeostasis, liver regeneration and cancer.
+She then became Assistant Professor focusing her research interests on transcriptional regulation in whole-body homeostasis, circadian clock, liver regeneration, and cancer.
 In 2020, she moved back to TIGEM as Project Leader of the Translational Unit contributing to pre-clinical studies to test novel therapeutic and pharmacological therapies for genetic disorders.
 She also became Assistant Professor of Medical Genetics at the Department of Medical and Translational Science at University of Naples “Federico II”.
-In 2021, she became Head of the Generation of Animal Models (GAM) facility, helping TIGEM researchers with cryopreservation, resuscitation, and generation of Genetically Engineered Mouse Models (GEMM).
+In 2022, she became Assistant Investigator at TIGEM and in 2023 she was promoted Associate Professor of Medical Genetics at University of Naples “Federico II”.

 Her main research goal is to achieve a deep understanding of the biological mechanisms responsible for the liver pathology associated with Alpha-1-antitrypsin deficiency (AATD) and to translate her discoveries into novel therapeutic approaches for affected patients.
 Her research is supported by grants from the Associazione Italiana per la Ricerca sul Cancro (AIRC) and the Alpha-1 Foundation.